By Dana Kim, Crypto Markets Analyst

 Facebook and Algorithmic Decisions

 While Facebook’s use of AI in managing algorithms could streamline user experience, the company has faced backlash due to its controversial algorithmic decisions.
 Over time, these decisions led to significant public relations crises, indicating that mismanagement of AI can degrade trust and damage reputations rather than enhance them.
+These examples collectively showcase that the capabilities of AI do not guarantee business growth.
+Companies must adjust their strategies, focusing on proper use and training.

 Top Tools and Solutions